 I like the word queer.
 (A lot of people don't - I'm not saying that you should, just saying that I do.)
 I like it because it's broad, inclusive, a little in-your-face.
 I like the literal meaning.
-Two of the pieces for me are number and gender.

 In 1987, at 16, I had a boyfriend and my first serious girlfriend.
 Looking at the historical record, this was a terrible time to come out.
 Personally, I couldn't do anything else.
 I'm not made to be in the closet.
 There was no vocabulary for polyamory (the term wasn't coined until 1992) yet, so it was all swept under being bi despite not so much being one of each.
 I got a lot of flack from well-meaning people about being confused, about it being a phase etc. I also (we also) got a lot of abuse at school, which was unsurprising but terrible.
 For many teenagers, it's still terrible.

 It Gets Better project: "The It Gets Better Project's mission is to communicate to lesbian, gay, bisexual and transgender youth around the world that it gets better, and to create and inspire the changes needed to make it better for them."